OSHA Lockout Tagout (LOTO) Training

 After course completion the learner will be able to:

-- Discuss OSHA standards for the control of hazardous energy;
+- Discuss OSHA standards for the control of hazardous energy.

-- Define energy and differentiate between kinetic and potential energy;
+- Define energy and differentiate between kinetic and potential energy.

-- Explain the requirements for lockout and tagout devices;
+- Explain the requirements for lockout and tagout devices.

-- Discuss the training requirements for authorized employees, affected employees, and other employees;
+- Discuss the training requirements for authorized employees, affected employees, and other employees.

-- List the five steps for properly de-energizing equipment;
+- List the five steps for properly de-energizing equipment.

-- Describe the procedure for re-energizing equipment;
+- Describe the procedure for re-energizing equipment.

 - Summarize what inspectors look for in periodic inspections and the conditions under which corrective action might be needed.

-OSHA Lockout Tagout (LOTO) Training Syllabus
+OSHA Lockout Tagout (LOTO) Syllabus

-This OSHA Lockout Tagout (LOTO) Training course consists of 2 lessons.
+This course consists of 2 lessons.
 Students are required to take each lesson in sequential order as listed below.

 Introduction